Anto-dev360/SensorGuard/README.md

 streamlit run app.py
 ```

----

 ## ⚙️ Streamlit Application Features

+The Streamlit interface offers a simple and interactive way to use the trained model for failure prediction.
+It supports both single-record predictions and batch processing.

 ### 🔎 Manual Input

-- Predict failures by entering 3 key parameters
+- Input three key machine parameters manually:
+  - `Operational_Hours`
+  - `Temperature_C`
+  - `Vibration_mms`
+- Instantly receive a prediction on whether a failure is likely to occur within the next 7 days.
+- Visual feedback and explanations for the prediction provided (e.g., feature contributions).

 ### 📂 CSV Batch Prediction

-- Upload a `.csv` file with multiple records
+- Upload a `.csv` file containing multiple sensor readings.
+- The system processes all rows and returns:
-- View predictions and a summary plot
+  - Individual predictions
+  - Summary statistics
+  - Downloadable results file (`.csv`)
+  - Visual overview of batch predictions (e.g., failure distribution plot)

-### 🧪 Model
+### 🧪 Underlying Model

-- Tuned SVM with probability calibration and threshold analysis
+- Uses a **Support Vector Machine (SVM)** classifier:
+  - Hyperparameters tuned via **GridSearchCV**.
+  - **Probability calibration** applied to support threshold tuning.
+  - Threshold selected to **maximize recall for the failure class**, minimizing the risk of missing a potential failure.
-- Optimized via GridSearchCV (C, kernel)
+- Optimized for:
-- Designed for real-time scoring and easy deployment

----
+  - Real-time predictions
+  - Fast inference speed
+  - Deployment readiness (via `.pkl` export)

 ## 📄 License